 night of the world tour: Crossing lake Ontario on a wedding cruise aboard a

 three masted schooner!
-We landed in Toronto this morning just in time to catch
+We landed in Toronto

 During the train ride, however, I received the following comment from one of my readers on Facebook: "Take the hydrofoil all the way to Quebec City!
 Canadian trains are ALWAYS late, because they have this stupid arrangement that freight trains have the right of way.
 Hydrofoil is slightly more expensive, but more fun and more reliable in terms of arriving on time.
 The hydrofoils operating on St. Lawrence river have previously operated between Kiev and Dnepropetrovsk in Ukraine, but their operator emigrated to Canada and raised enough money to take some Meteor hydrofoils across the Atlantic.
 They are essentially identical to the ones that run between Budapest and Vienna."